EvriposRobotics/WRO-FE/README.md

 When there are no obstacles, the Arduino moves considering only the data from the other sensors (except the camera).

+**Light source**

+We use a "cool white" color Light Emmitting Diode (LED), mounted at the bottom of the robot, next to the APDS9960 sensor.
+The purpose of this LED is to provide a strong light for the color sensor to make precise measurements of the track bottom colors.
+The led is connected to the power source using a 330 Ohm 1/4 Watt resistor in series as a protection.

 **Electric power sources**